k-styles/k-styles/README.md

 - 🔭 I’m currently working on Audio Processing and VHDL packages for FPGA Emulation of Quantum Circuits
 - 🌱 I’m currently learning Data Structures and Algorithms and Bayesian Interpretation of Machine Learning
-- 👯 I’m looking to collaborate on Python and ML Projects
+- 👯 I’m looking to collaborate on Python Web App or ML Projects
 - 🤔 I’m looking for help with Algorithms and Bayesian Theory
 - 💬 Ask me about My ongoing projects or to collaborate on python or ML projects
 - 📫 Reach me: <a href='https://www.linkedin.com/in/kartik-anand-6abb94192/'>LinkedIn</a>